Bijou Theater (Chicago)

 The Bijou Theater (also referred to as The Bijou) was an adult theater and sex club for gay men located at 1349 N Wells Street in Chicago's Old Town neighborhood.
-Opened in 1970 by Steven Toushin, the Bijou Theater was the longest-running gay adult theater and sex club in the United States.
+Opened in 1970 by Steven Toushin, the Bijou Theater was, at the time of its closure in 2015, the longest-running gay adult theater and sex club in the United States.
 The Bijou Theater featured the "Bijou Classics"—adult films produced by Bijou Video in the 1970s and 1980s—every Monday.
 The theater also hosted live shows featuring adult entertainers, a non-sexual cabaret show written and directed by drag entertainer Miss Tiger and special appearances by gay porn stars.
-The theater permanently closed its door on September 30, 2015.
+The theater permanently closed on September 30, 2015.

 History

 Theater

 The Bijou Theater featured a 15-by-18-foot silver screen and seated 77 people in anchored, theater-style cushioned seating.
 The theater's lobby hosted a DVD counter to purchase gay adult films.
-A desk and computer were set up for patrons who would like to peruse the Bijou's website listing over 14,000 titles.
+A desk and computer were set up for patrons to peruse the Bijou's website listing over 14,000 titles.
 Titles found on the website were then available for purchase at the DVD counter.

 Sex club

-The Bijou Theater was widely recognized for its second-floor sex club.
+The Bijou Theater was known for its second-floor sex club.
 Travel magazines implored readers to explore the "gay man's fantasy playground" replete with glory holes, dark corners, and a BDSM dungeon with slings, crosses, and other fetish objects.
 Guests were invited to rent a locker to store their street clothes and change into their "play clothing".
 In warm weather, the club opened the Bijou Gardens, an outdoor playground.
 Prior to closure in 2015, the club operated 24/7.